Rogomi/Holton-Monocle-TechDoc/ios.md

   - `adView(_ view: MPAdView!, didFailToLoadAdWithError error: Error!)`
   - `viewControllerForPresentingModalView() -> UIViewController?`

-- **MapViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **MapPulleyController** - manages the communication between the MapViewController and the MapDrawerViewController.
   ##### Methods
   - `viewDidLoad()`

-- **MapDrawerViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **MapDrawerViewController** - view that manages the behavior of the drawer, which may show the details of a landmark or a list of landmarks.
   ##### Methods
   - `viewDidLoad()`
   - `reload()`